Wilhelm Stuckart: Wannsee Conference

-Stuckart later represented Wilhelm Frick, the Interior Minister, at the Wannsee Conference on 20 January 1942, which discussed the imposition of the "Final Solution of the Jewish Question in the German Sphere of Influence in Europe".
+Stuckart represented Interior Minister Wilhelm Frick at the Wannsee Conference of 20 January 1942 chaired by SS-Obergruppenführer Reinhard Heydrich, which discussed the imposition of the "Final Solution of the Jewish Question in the German Sphere of Influence in Europe".
 According to the minutes of the conference, Stuckart supported forced sterilization for persons of "mixed blood" instead of extermination.

-Reinhard Heydrich called a follow-up conference on 6 March 1942, which further discussed the problems of "mixed blood" individuals and mixed marriage couples.
-At this meeting, Stuckart argued that only first degree Mischlinge (persons with two Jewish grandparents) should be sterilized by force, after which they should be allowed to remain in Germany and undergo a "natural extinction".
+Heydrich called a follow-up conference on 6 March 1942, which further discussed the problems of "mixed blood" individuals and mixed marriage couples.
+At this meeting, Stuckart argued that only first-degree Mischlinge (persons with two Jewish grandparents) should be sterilized by force, after which they should be allowed to remain in Germany and undergo a "natural extinction".
 He had stated:

+I have always maintained that it is extraordinarily dangerous to send German blood to the opposing side.
+Our adversaries will put the desirable characteristics of this blood to good use.
+Once the half Jews are outside of Germany, their high intelligence and education level, combined with their German heredity, will render these individuals born leaders and terrible enemies.

-Stuckart was also concerned about causing distress to German spouses and children of 'interracial' couples.
+Stuckart was also concerned about causing distress to German spouses and children of "interracial" couples.

 After World War II

-Stuckart served briefly as Interior Minister in Karl Dönitz's "Flensburg Government" in May 1945.

-After World War II, Stuckart was arrested, interned in Camp Ashcan and tried by the Allies in the Ministries Trial for his role in formulating and carrying out anti-Jewish laws.
-The court characterized him as an ardent Jew-hater, who was able to pursue his anti-Semitic campaign from the safety of his ministerial office.
+Stuckart served briefly as Interior Minister in Karl Dönitz's Flensburg Government in May 1945.
+When that government was dissolved by the Allies, Stuckart was arrested on 23 May, interned in Camp Ashcan and called as an expert witness at the Nuremberg trial of Wilhelm Frick.
+He himself was tried by the Nuremberg Military Tribunal in the Ministries Trial in 1948 for his role in formulating and carrying out anti-Jewish laws.
+The court characterized him as an ardent Jew-hater who was able to pursue his anti-Semitic campaign from the safety of his ministerial office.
 Former co-worker Bernhard Lösener from Interior Ministry testified that Stuckart had been aware of the murder of the Jews even before the Wannsee Conference.
-Stuckart's defense argued that his support for the forced sterilization of Mischlinge was in order to prevent or delay even more drastic measures.
-The court was unable to resolve the question, and sentenced him to time served in April 1949.
+Stuckart's defense argued that his support for the forced sterilization of Mischlinge was to prevent or delay even more drastic measures.
+The court was unable to resolve the question and sentenced him to time served in April 1949.

 After being released from captivity, Stuckart went to work as city treasurer in Helmstedt and then as the manager of the Institute for the Promotion of Economy in Lower Saxony.
-In 1951 he was tried in a de-Nazification court, classified as a "fellow traveller" (Mitläufer) and fined five hundred marks.
+He also worked for the regional committee of the right-wing All-German Bloc/League of Expellees and Deprived of Rights.
+In 1951, he was tried in a de-Nazification court, classified as a "fellow traveller" (Mitläufer) and fined five hundred Deutsche Mark.